Jhsmit/PyHDX/docs/web_app.rst

 each residue.
 A upper and lower bound of these rate constants can be specified but in most cases the autosuggested bounds are sufficient.
 Rarely issues might arise when the initial guess rates are close to the specified bounds at which point the bounds should be moved.
-This can be checked by comparing the fitted rates *k1* and *k2* (File Export > export 'fit1') to the specified bounds.
+This can be checked by comparing the fitted rates *k1* and *k2* (:menuselection:`File Export --> Target dataset --> rates`)
-Both rates are and associated amplitudes are converted to a single rate value used for initial guesses.
+Both rates are associated amplitudes are converted to a single rate value used for initial guesses.
-Select the model in the drop-down menu and the press 'Do fitting' to start fitting.
+Select the model in the drop-down menu, assign a name to these initial guesses and the press 'Calculate Guesses'.
-The fitting is done in the background a progress bar will show time until completion.
+The fitting is done in the background.
 When the fitting is done, the obtained rate is shown in the main area in the tab 'Rates'.
-Currently the graph does not autoscale correctly so in order to view the full data please use the navigation/zoom buttons on the right side of the graph.
+Note that these rates are merely an guesstimate of HDX rates and these rates should not be used for any interpretation whatsoever but should only function to provide the global fit with initial guesses.

 Fitting
 ```````